csidsocialmedia/csidsocialmedia.github.io/_posts/2014-06-11-Ising-model-and-renormalization-group.markdown

 In statistical physics, Z is also called the partition function of system.
 It is the function of temperature T and maget field strength H.

-See the following python code:
+See the following python code cited from [here](http://www.physics.rutgers.edu/~haule/681/src_MC/python_codes/ising.py):

         #!/usr/bin/env python
     """